 Although enteroviruses can cause serious illness, enterovirus infections usually are mild.
 Most cause no symptoms at all.
 If symptoms are severe or last more than a few days, call a doctor right away.

-Many enterovirus infections can be prevented by washing hands often, avoiding contact with sick people, and keeping household surfaces clean and disinfected.
+Many enterovirus infections can be prevented by washing hands well and often, avoiding contact with sick people, and keeping household surfaces clean and disinfected.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.